-The PS5 didn’t feature at E3 this year.
-Like we said earlier, Sony is really hitting its stride with PS4 games right now.
-Sony is leading the console race this generation, beating everyone on hardware sales and, most importantly, releasing the most exciting exclusives.
+The short answer is no, Sony will not be attending E3 this year.
+Sony is still leading the console race this generation, beating everyone on hardware sales and, most importantly, releasing the most exciting exclusives.

 According to one respected industry analyst, Sony has now shifted first-party studios to focus on the development of games for the PlayStation 5.
 Clearly, Sony is deep into the creation of new games for the PS5.
 According to that report, some unannounced games may straddle the PS4 and the PS5 to become cross-gen releases.
 That leaves the question of what games already announced will arrive on the PS4 and PS5, or just skip ahead to become PS5 exclusives?

 It’s likely that titles such as Red Dead Redemption 2, Cyberpunk 2077 and Death Stranding will receive a remaster of sorts when the PS5 launches.
 Ubisoft confirmed that Rainbow Six Quarantine, Watch Dogs Legion, Gods and Monsters will all be coming to the PS5, though they may release early on the PS4 before the PS5 launches.
 We can also confirm that the PS5 will support 8K resolution, and will be backwards-compatible with PS4 games.

 Photos of the leaked PS5 dev kit started doing the rounds back in October and it was confirmed that they were the same design feature in patents uncovered last August.

 PlayStation’s lead architect Mark Cerny discussed the internal components in PS5, which will use a third-generation Ryzen CPU with eight cores, based on the 7nm Zen 2 architecture.